-Walbridge School provides students with individualized educational experiences that increase the likelihood of school success.
+Walbridge School provides students with a challenging curriculum experience that also teaches learning strategies for school success.
 Reaching goals of progressive academic achievement, greater independence, and a solid sense of self-worth is emphasized in our educational program.
-Because the needs of our students differ, a number of special options are offered for our students in an intensive full-day program.

-Organization of Classes: Our school day is from 8:00 A.M. – 3:00 P.M., with early release at 1:30 on Mondays.
-Students are assigned to multi-age learning groups based on their academic achievement levels rather than traditional school grades.
-Core academic classes of reading, math, writing, science, and social studies are held in the morning, and all other classes such as music, art and physical education are in the afternoon.
+Our school day is from 8:00 A.M. – 3:00 P.M., with early release at 1:30 on Mondays.
+Students are assigned to multi-age learning groups based on their academic levels rather than traditional school grades.
+Core classes of reading, math, and writing, are held in the morning.

-Curricular Focus: The Walbridge curriculum is structured to meet each student’s individual needs.
-The overall program stresses multi-sensory learning, with a combination of techniques utilized to reinforce specific skill development as needed.
+The Walbridge curriculum stresses multi-sensory learning, with a combination of techniques utilized to reinforce specific skill development as needed.
 A combination of instruction, modification, and accommodation is provided in each of the core academic areas.

-Written Expression: Written language is a natural outgrowth of reading at Walbridge School.
+Written language is a natural outgrowth of reading at Walbridge School.
 Use of a multi-sensory approach to reading offers students an opportunity to develop writing skills that reinforce and extend content covered in reading instruction.
-Teachers draw from 6+1 Traits, Framing Your Thoughts, and Reading Horizons Elevate programs to develop students’ writing abilities.
+Teachers draw from Framing Your Thoughts and Reading Horizons Elevate programs to develop students’ writing abilities.
 While students frequently use a keyboard/computer for their writing assignments, Handwriting Without Tears is used for penmanship instruction.